Towards the impact of GMC collisions on the star formation rate: Results

 The virial parameter $\eta$ provides an insight into how bound the star-forming region is by comparing the gravitational energy against all other energy contributions.
 We adapt the definition provided in \citet{2016MNRAS.462.4171B} to include magnetic energy as a factor which counteracts gravitational collapse (Eqn.~\ref{eq:vir}).

-We chose to include the magnetic energy in this calculation as the gas we are considering is below sink formation threshold and does not exist near a sink.
-In order to make the comparison between the simulations we perform this analysis on the snapshot that was output $\sim$1~Myr after the formation of the first sink particle.
+We chose to include the magnetic energy in this calculation as the gas we are considering has a density below the sink formation threshold and does not exist near sinks.
+It should be noted that the magnetic energy is not accounted for in the energy check of the sink creation protocol.\footnote{In cases where the magnetic energy is high enough in the sink formation region to prevent collapse, we would also expect it to halt the infall of the gas, i.e.\ independent of the energy check, the region will fail condition (b) of the sink creation protocol and hence will not be converted into a sink.}

+In order to make the comparison between the simulations we perform this analysis on the snapshots that are $\sim$1~Myr after the formation of the first sink particle in each simulation.
 Note that this corresponds to a different physical time in each simulation, but should allow us to compare the clouds when they are at a similar stage in their evolution.

 The regions used to determine the virial ratio are chosen by using the local minima of the potential.
 These are identified as part of the flux calculations within the MHD code and are stored within the outputs.
 After identification, we then compute the Jeans length for the gas located at the potential minimum.
-If a sink particle exists within 2 Jeans lengths of it, that minimum is no longer considered.
+For the purposes of this analysis, we want to avoid potential minima that have already formed stars, so that we can measure the virial ratio accurately without worrying about the confounding effect of the sink particles.\footnote{As sink particles selectively remove the most bound gas, the virial ratio in the remaining gas will inevitably be higher than it would be in the same region if the sink were not present.} We therefore remove from consideration any minima that are located within two Jeans lengths of a sink particle.
 We next select all gas cells lying within a single Jeans length of the identified minimum and compute the total gravitational, kinetic, magnetic and thermal energies of this set of gas cells.
 The gravitational energy, $E_\text{grav}$, is calculated via a direct N-body approach,

 where $m_i$ and $m_j$ are the masses of the $i$th and $j$th cells, respectively, $\Delta r_{ij}$ is the separation between the cells and $N$ is the total number of cells within the selected region.
 The kinetic, magnetic and thermal energies, $E_\text{kin}$, $E_\text{mag}$ and $E_\text{therm}$, are calculated as follows: